 Sports psychologist Jamil Qureshi believes Tiger Woods will adopt a realistic approach during his comeback at the Hero World Challenge, live on Sky Sports Golf.

-Woods, who turns 42 in December, has completed just seven competitive rounds during the past 27 months, having undergone a number of operations in a bid to repair his injured back.
+Woods, who turned 42 in December 2017, has completed just seven competitive rounds during the past 27 months, having undergone a number of operations in a bid to repair his injured back.